From scaled European model to U.S. category leadership

 Before entering the U.S., Dolead was already a scaled company in France.

-The question wasn’t whether it worked.
+The question was not whether it worked.

 It was whether the U.S. market would understand it.

-A proven engine, entering a saturated market
+A proven engine entering a saturated market

 The problem: misclassification

-Dolead didn’t fit any existing category.
+Dolead did not fit any existing category.

 Positioned as SaaS, it would be misunderstood.

-This wasn’t a messaging problem.
+This was not a messaging problem.

 It was a category problem.